How to Successfully Repot a Ficus Tree

 by

-It took me too long, but several months ago I finally got around to replanting my ficus tree.
-Clean air has always been a very important aspect of keeping my home healthy and beautiful for my family.
+Clean air has always been a very important aspect of keeping my home healthy and happy for my family.
 This tree has been a part of our home for a long time.

 My Ficus Tree’s History and Special Meaning

-Apart from plants being good for any home environment, this particular little tree has sentimental meaning to me.
-Homes should hold objects that represent truth for the people that live there.
 When I was 7 months pregnant with our first child, I hauled home a 5 lb ficus bush from our local grocery store.
 I remember loving its wispy leaves.
 At the time there was no way we could afford a large ficus tree, but I had high hopes of it growing tall and strong, just as the baby inside me.

 Over the next years I encouraged its growth, and eventually twisted its branches into a trunk.
 Our daughter is now 22, and this ficus tree of ours is still going strong.
 I recently gave it a trim, and realized it was long over due for a repotting.